UHP releases dashcam footage of troopers pulling woman from burning car; suspect charged

 Read more: UHP troopers pull woman from burning car after rollover on I-15

-Davis was taken into police custody on charge of evading causing death or serious bodily injury, a second-degree felony, along with possessing a stolen vehicle, a second-degree felony, after police learned that the car Davis was driving was reported stolen out of southern California.
+Davis was taken into police custody on charge of evading causing death or serious bodily injury, a second-degree felony, along with possessing a stolen vehicle, a second-degree felony, after police learned that the car Davis was driving was reported stolen out of Southern California.
 Davis is also facing a class A misdemeanor charge of driving under the influence with personal injury.

 The evading charge causing death or serious bodily injury stems from the fact that the car rolled multiple times and caught fire with a passenger trapped and injured inside, Utah Highway Patrol Sgt.
 Jacob Cox said.